RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

 This is interesting.
 We see that majority of the NAs are in columns are in meal.cal and wt.loss.
-The most important variables for the survival analysis are time and status which have no NAs.
-Much data analysis is usually done with complete datasets, so in our case, I will delete rows that contain NAs and work wit that data set.

-Nonetheless, it would interesting to see if the survival analysis would significantly change.
-So, I will plot 2: one with the complete data set and the other with the tidy data set, data2.
+The most important variables for the survival analysis chart are time and status which have no NAs.
+Much data analysis is usually done with complete datasets, so in our case, I will delete observations that contain NAs and work with a tidy dataset.
+Nonetheless, it would interesting to see if the survival analysis chart would significantly change regardless if the dataset is tidy.
+So, I will plot 2 survival analysis charts: one with the complete dataset (data) and the other with the tidy dataset (data2).

 ``` r
 #delete all the rows with NAs